Living On Your Own And “Bill Time”

 - Can you pay bills from within the app?

 - Does the app use a notification system to remind you of upcoming bills?
 Can you customize those notifications?

 - Is the app secure?
-(This is specially important if you need to input your personal or banking information.)
+(This is especially important if you need to input your personal or banking information.)

 - Is the app supported by your financial institution?

 - Is the app compatible with other apps you use (e.g., your digital calendar)?

 Personal finance apps can be helpful, but when it comes down to it, a generic calendar app is enough to help you stay on track.
 If you’re already a calendar app user, consider creating a sub-calendar with your bill payment schedule.
 Or, if you don’t like the idea of mixing “bill time” with leisure time, you can use a completely separate calendar app to manage your finances.

 Spreadsheets are typically more of a laptop or desktop solution than a smartphone solution (although some software packages let you access your spreadsheets from anywhere).
 Most top budgeting programs include custom-designed spreadsheets, but there are also tons of free spreadsheet templates available for download that work with your default spreadsheet software—even Pinterest is full of them!